 (1) In the event of force majeure, which leads to a cancellation, interruption or interruption of the supported event, there will be no reversal of any services already exchanged and both contractual partners will lose any outstanding claims for services (claim for payment, claim for advertising or implementation of the event) against the other.
 Claims for damages do not arise.

 This does not apply if the service already rendered by one contractual partner without a compensatory service from the other contractual partner would lead to an unreasonable disadvantage for the (already pre-)performing contractual partner or to an advantage for the other contractual partner against good faith (e.g. if the organizer has already rendered advertising measures in favour of the partner but the partner has not yet made any payments; or if the partner has already made payments but the organizer has not yet initiated any advertising measures).
 In this respect, it is agreed that the services mentioned in § 1 are divisible.

-The following applies to live events: It is refutably presumed for both parties that the 4 service packages each account for the following percentage of the total value: “Before Event” = 10%, “At Live Event” = 40%, “At digital Event” = 30% and “After Event” = 20%.
+The following applies to all Live & Hybrid Event formats: It is refutably presumed for both parties that the 4 service packages each account for the following percentage of the total value: “Before Event” = 10%, “At Live Event” = 40%, “At digital Event” = 30% and “After Event” = 20%.
 These package values, insofar as the the presumed values are not disproved, shall be used as the basis for the valuation of the divisible services actually provided.

 (2) Official, police or court orders to suspend or terminate the contract shall be equivalent to the force majeure in paragraph 1, unless one of the contracting parties has culpably caused this order.

 (3) It is deemed to be agreed that force majeure within the meaning of paragraph 1 shall also include a recommendation by a state (federal, state, ministries, authorities) not to hold the event (e.g. due to a pandemic spread of a virus or a terrorism warning).